Hesperian Health Guides

 Medicines for newborns

 If the mother has gonorrhea or chlamydia (two infections of the genitals), this can infect the baby's eyes during birth, causing severe eye problems and blindness.
 It is quite common for a woman to have a genital infection and not know it.
 The best way to ensure gonorrhea or chlamydia are not spread to the baby’s eyes is for both women and men to be tested and treated for these sexually transmitted infections.
-To learn about the signs of these infections and their treatments, see Genital Problems and Infections (in development).
+To learn about the signs of these infections and their treatments, see Sexually Transmitted Infections.
 To prevent eye infection from gonorrhea, put a little erythromycin or tetracycline ointment in each of the baby’s eyes within an hour or two after birth.

 In places where hepatitis B or liver cancer is common, it is wise to give a hepatitis B vaccination to the baby on the first day after the birth.
 This will prevent the spread of hepatitis B from the mother to the baby.
 It is also quite common for a woman to have hepatitis B and not know it.

 If the mother has HIV, the baby will need HIV medicines.
 Also see HIV and AIDS (in development).

 - Does this baby look like other babies?